amccormack/ctf_challenges/tsg_ctf/web/secure_bank/README.md

  2. `docker run --rm -it -p 4567:4567 -v "$PWD":/usr/src/app secure_bank rackup -p 4567 -o 0.0.0.0`

 Then point your browser to [http://localhost:4567](http://localhost:4567)

+# Solution

+You can find a solution file in the `solution` folder, and read about it [here](https://amccormack.net/2019-05-05-secure-bank-tsg-ctf.html)